NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 quality.
 A DEM with high triangulation error, as compared to the ground sample distance, is always bad and should have its images bundle-adjusted.
-A DEM with low triangulation error is at least self-consistent but could still be bad.
+A DEM with low triangulation error is at least self-consistent but could still be bad, or at least misaligned.
 A map of the triangulation error should only be interpreted as a relative measurement.
 Where small areas are found with high triangulation error came from correlation mistakes and large areas of error came from camera model inadequacies.

 .. _sensor_corrections: